wordpress-mcp-server

 Overview

-This MCP server enables interaction with WordPress sites through the WordPress REST API, providing tools for creating, retrieving, and updating posts using the JSON-RPC 2.0 protocol.
+This MCP server enables interaction with WordPress sites through the WordPress REST API.
+It provides tools for creating, retrieving, and updating posts using JSON-RPC 2.0 protocol.

 Installation